-As Deckard nears Taffy Lewis' club, there is a twelve second crane shot showing the geography of the street.
+As Deckard nears Taffey Lewis' club, there is a twelve second crane shot showing the geography of the street.

-There is a shot of two dancers in hockey masks outside Taffy's bar.
+There is a shot of two dancers in hockey masks outside Taffey's bar.

-There is a shot of Deckard asking for directions to Taffy Lewis' from a uniformed policeman.
+There is a shot of Deckard asking for directions to Taffey Lewis' from a uniformed policeman.

 The audio-only introduction of 'Miss Salome' is slightly different.